IPO Boston 2014

 The Brigands – The latest incarnation of this band of brothers (known as The Bouncers in the ‘80s) has been going strong under their family name since the late 1990s, rocking it up with their pulverizing mix of ‘70s and ‘80s Mass Ave. scene covers, as well as Brigands originals.
 A totally fun band who will appeal to fans of The Clash, The Ramones, and The New York Dolls!
 While their self-titled CD totally rocks, this is one band you will want to see live, so don’t miss their IPO showcase!

 Fireking – A band sired by former members of Figures On A Beach, who claim to be the “rock experience of the 21st Century.”
 The sound on their Live A Little, Love A Little CD falls somewhere between Face To Face-era Kinks and The Stooges’ Funhouse, and their performance at The Cavern at IPO Liverpool in 2005 had many of the locals begging for more!
-Speaking of “more”, look for a new album very soon!
+Speaking of “more”, they will have mixed their upcoming album by the time you read this!

 Modern Day Idols – A power trio who combine gritty indie rock with powerpop hooks, MDI was born of their mutual love for honest, memorable, melodic, and energetic rock and the collective desire to spread that love to all within earshot!
 Their debut CD, Almost Glad To See You, will appeal to fans of fellow Boston rockers Sidewalk Driver, Watts, and Airport, to name but a few!